Janusz Palikot: Personal life

 Palikot was born in Biłgoraj.
-He studied Philosophy at John Paul II Catholic University of Lublin and earned a master's degree at Warsaw University.
-He is an entrepreneur and former co-owner of Polmos Lublin S.A. (a vodka business) and Ambra S.A.
-He is divorced from his first wife, Maria Nowińska, with whom he has two sons, Emil and Aleksander; he has since married Monika Kubat, with whom he has a son, Franciszek, and a daughter, Zofia.
+He studied philosophy at John Paul II Catholic University of Lublin and earned a master's degree at Warsaw University.
+He was an entrepreneur and had been co-owner of Polmos Lublin S.A. (a vodka business) and Ambra S.A.
+In 2005, he got divorced from his first wife, Maria Nowińska, with whom he has two sons (her parents funded his first steps as a businessman), Emil and Aleksander; he has since married Monika Kubat, with whom he has a son, Franciszek, and a daughter, Zofia.

 Controversies and publicity

-Palikot is known in Poland for being one of the more colourful and controversial politicians, famous for his publicity stunts.
+Palikot is known in Poland for being one of the more controversial politicians, famous for his publicity stunts.
 In April 2007 during a PO press conference, Palikot wore a T-shirt with "I am with the SLD" ("Jestem z SLD") on the front and "I am gay" ("Jestem gejem") on the back.
 He later stated that he wanted to highlight the role PO should play in contemporary politics – as defenders of minorities.

 On 24 April 2007, he produced a gun and a dildo at a press conference about alleged rape by a few police officers from Lublin.
-Palikot presented the objects as modern "symbols of law and justice" (a pun referring to the socially conservative Law and Justice Party) in Poland and the Lublin's police.
+Palikot presented the objects as modern "symbols of law and justice" (a pun referring to the socially conservative Law and Justice Party) in Poland and Lublin's police.

 On 23 July 2008, Palikot said in an interview "I consider the President to be an oaf" ("Uważam prezydenta za chama"), a potentially illegal act under Poland's anti-defamation laws.
 An investigation was launched, then dropped.

 In October 2008 during a TV interview about the PZPN (Polish Football Association) Palikot produced a butchered pig's head, a Godfather-style sign of declaring war against what Palikot called "corrupt" PZPN officials.

 In January 2009 Palikot caused further controversy when he wrote in his blog questioning whether the Polish President's brother, Jarosław Kaczyński, is gay: "I – unasked – declare unequivocally that I prefer women.
 And you, Mr Jarosław?"
 As a result, Donald Tusk, the leader of Palikot's party, the Civic Platform, launched an investigation into his behaviour.

-On 5 July 2010, one day after the second round of the 2010 presidential elections Palikot announced that the late president Lech Kaczyński "has blood on his hands", blaming Kaczyński for the presidential airplane crash in Smolensk.
+On 5 July 2010, one day after the second round of the 2010 presidential elections Palikot announced that the late president Lech Kaczyński "has blood on his hands", blaming Kaczyński for the presidential airplane crash in Smolensk, in which Kaczyński, his wife Maria, and several senior government and military officials were killed.

-On 20 January 2012, Palikot threatened to smoke a joint in Parliament in an attempt to get softdrugs legalized in Poland.
+On 20 January 2012, Palikot threatened to smoke a joint in Parliament in an attempt to get soft drugs legalized in Poland.

-Although he had been openly a non-believer for many years, in 2012 Palikot publicly announced that he had committed apostasy from the Catholic church and encouraged his followers to do the same.
+Although he had openly declared himself a non-believer for many years, in 2012 Palikot publicly announced that he had committed apostasy from the Catholic church and encouraged his followers to do the same.
 Apostasy from the church is normally a taboo subject in Poland, although it became popular during the October 2020 Polish protests.